Wednesday, December 3, 2008

 Next, I prepared the salmon by drying it with paper towel and seasoning it with salt and pepper.
 After buttering a roasting pan and sprinkling the finely chopped shallot in it, I put the salmon in the dish.
 Then, I added the remaining Champagne and water.
 Topped with a butter parchment paper, it was ready for its quick oven bath.

-In my reading about poaching salmon, I came across this interesting method from Bob Blumer: poaching fish in the dishwasher.
+In my reading about poaching salmon, I came across this interesting method for poaching fish in the dishwasher.
 I'll have to give this a try sometime.

 Sauce